mozilla/telemetry-next-node/README.md

 **Reloading**, just like `telemetry.js` you can reload the version information by calling `Telemetry.init()` again.
 This may also help, if server-side data has been updated (which happens multiple times as day).
-Further more, this will also download `telemetry.js` again, hence, potentially loading new code.
+Further more, this will also reload `telemetry.js` from `telemetry.mozilla.org/v1/telemetry.js`, hence, potentially loading new code.
 This can help if you have long running code using this module, though long running code using this module is not recommended.

 License
 -------